yazazb/BridgeBuddy/README.md

+BridgeBuddy
-Save your Bridge ID and Password once and get autofilled every time at the point of submission of challenges.
+A Chrome extension to save your Bridge ID and Password once and get autofilled every time at the point of submission of challenges.